Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 We’ll tell you some of the top spots for placing your cat’s food and water bowls so you can find out which option is best for your cat.
 If you place the bowls in one of these suggested spots and your cat refuses to eat or drink, move on to the next spot and try again.
-Sooner or later, your cat will be happy with the place you’ve decided to put their bowls.
+Sooner or later, your cat will be happy with where you’ve decided to put their bowls.

 The 5 Ideal Places to Put Cat Food and Water Bowls